stella-systems/stellanow-sdk-typescript/README.md

 #### Memory Considerations

 Metadata-only messages consume approximately 3-5 KB each.
 A 100,000-message queue uses roughly 300-500 MB of memory.

+When using the **`UNLIMITED`** strategy (default):
+- The queue will grow indefinitely and can consume all available system memory
+- Monitor memory usage actively, especially during extended network outages
+- Consider implementing external monitoring and alerting for memory consumption
+- Suitable for applications where no message loss is acceptable and sufficient memory is available

-Adjust queue size based on:
+When using size-limited strategies (`DROP_OLDEST`, `DROP_NEWEST`, `RAISE_EXCEPTION`), adjust queue size based on:
 - System available memory
 - Expected message throughput
 - Maximum tolerable downtime for MQTT connection